I wish I’d read a post like this when we were looking to move to New Zealand ten years ago.

 Pretending it’s normal to live in a house that is colder inside than out.

-For those of you coming from colder climates, the kiwi homes (especially the older ones) might come as a bit of a chilly willy shock to the system.
+For those of you coming from cooler climates, the kiwi homes (especially the older ones) might come as a bit of a chilly willy shock to the system.

 One of my favourite New Zealand slang words is ‘she’ll be alright’.
 I think this term came about when a young son ran outside to his father to inform him that his mother had just frozen to death while peeling the potatoes.